RCJacH/RCJacH.github.io/content/post/reaper/working-with-sample-library-templates.md

-checking manuals to search for controllers assignments, calibrating expression curves, allocating dedicated time for mixing, possibly simulating the room space with microphone bleeds, mixing and matching different libraries for the best combination.
+checking manuals to search for controllers assignments, calibrating expression curves, allocating dedicated time for mixing, simulating the room space with microphone bleeds, mixing and matching different libraries for the best combination.
 All that extra but essential labor makes your music production profession unsustainable.